Skip to main content Go to home page

 Although no single factor is determinative, the factors that the Commissioner may take into account to determine the sole or primary use of property include, but are not limited to, the following:

-• The area of land over which each use extends.
+• The area of property over which each use extends.
 The area of floor space of the building that is used for a qualifying use and a non-qualifying use respectively.
 If more than 50% of the floor space is designed and built for a qualifying use, an inference could be drawn that the building is primarily used for a qualifying use.

 • Intensity of use.
 The intensity of the qualifying versus non-qualifying use.
 For example, if 70% of the building is designed to be used as a professional office suite and the other 30% of the building is designed to be used as a single apartment for a couple or small family, there is a greater intensity of the qualifying use.

-Ethan owns a property in inner city Melbourne that is registered on a single certificate of title.
-A 2-level building is located on the property and both levels are tenanted.
-Three professional suites of various health practitioners operate from the ground floor.
-The second floor is used as 2 residential dwellings, one of which is vacant.
-The property has been allocated an AVPCC that is within the prescribed range and a AVPCC that is outside the prescribed range reflecting the mixed use of the property.
+Ethan owns a property in inner city Melbourne that is in a mixed-use zone and registered on a single certificate of title.
+A two-level building is located on the property and both levels are fully or partially leased to tenants.
+The ground floor comprises three professional suites which are leased to various health practitioners who have tailored fit outs.
+The second floor is smaller and used as two apartments, one of which is vacant.

-Wei is considering making an offer to purchase the property from Ethan and wants to know if the land has a qualifying use.
-During due diligence, Wei identifies that the most recent valuation shows that the property has been allocated an AVPCC within the prescribed range and an AVPCC outside of the prescribed range.
+Wei is considering making an offer to purchase the property from Ethan and wants to know if the property has a qualifying use for CIPT.
+During due diligence, Wei identifies that the property’s most recent valuation records that it has been allocated multiple AVPCCs – some that are commercial (200-299) and some that are residential (100-199).

-The property will have a qualifying use if it is used solely or primarily for a use within the prescribed range.
-As the property is used for residential and commercial purposes, it is necessary to weigh the respective uses against one another.
+The property will have a qualifying use if it is used solely or primarily for a use within the prescribed range of 200-499 and 600-699.
+As the property is used for commercial and residential uses, it is necessary to weigh the respective uses against one another.
+In this example, the property will be considered to have a primarily commercial use as:

-• more than 50% of the floor space of the building is used for a commercial use
+• more than 50% of the floor space of the building is used for a commercial use and it is considered to have a great intensity of use than the residential use

 • the amount of capital expenditure, current expenditure, revenue and profit attributable to the commercial use is more significant than for the residential use.

-A property will have a qualifying use if it is used solely or primarily as eligible student accommodation.
+A property will have a qualifying use if it is used solely or primarily as ‘eligible student accommodation’.
 Eligible student accommodation means residential premises that are:

 • designed for occupation by students of a higher education provider; and